Politics in FDR's New Deal

 In 1935, FDR pushed through his second round of reforms, seeking to make many of the emergency measures of 1933 permanent while striking a more populist tone by overtly attacking big business and the rich.
 The so-called "Second New Deal"—much of it passed in the "Second Hundred Days" in the summer of 1935—included much of the most important and long-lasting legislation of the New Deal era.

-The Wagner National Labor Relations Act ratified the pro-labor provisions of the NRA, ensuring a federal guarantee of the right of workers to form unions and fueling the greatest boom in union membership in American history.
+The Wagner National Labor Relations Act ratified the pro-labor provisions of the NRA (again, not the NRA you're used to), ensuring a federal guarantee of the right of workers to form unions and fueling the greatest boom in union membership in American history.